Tom5521/GZGoLauncher/README.md

 # The windows(and linux executable is fully portable)
 ```

-You can also download the binaries and unzip them, to run them in a portable way,
+You can also download the binaries and unzip them, to run them in a portable way
-or installing with make install in linux

 ## Screenshots